tanul-mathur/music-through-the-ages/Story.md

 * **Valence** - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
 * **Loudness** - The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typical range between -60 and 0 db.

-These features are very useful for analysis since rather than representing individual genres they represent the inherent characterstics of the songs.
+These features are very useful for analysis since rather than representing individual genres they represent the inherent characteristics of the songs.

 Now that we have the technicalities covered, let's dive into the dataset and see what we can find.
 If you are interested in how the data extraction was done you can refer to my [github repo.](https://github.com/tanul-mathur/music-through-the-ages)